opengeokube/kit4dl/README.md

 ```
 ## 🚧 Roadmap

-❗❗❗ MLKit is currently in its alpha stage.
-All recommendations are welcomed ❗❗❗
+> **Warning**: MLKit is currently in its alpha stage.
+All recommendations are welcomed.

 - [ ] add handling sklearn-like models
 - [ ] add functionality to serve the model